-The Stuttgart-Ulm Rail Project will build 81 new bridges: 44 for Stuttgart 21 and 37 for the new Wendlingen-Ulm section.
+The Stuttgart-Ulm Rail Project will build 81 new bridges: 44 for Stuttgart 21 and 37 for the Wendlingen-Ulm high-speed section.

-BILLION EUROS OF FINANCING FOR THE ENTIRE STUTTGART-ULM RAIL PROJECT This comprises 11.453 billion euros for Stuttgart 21 and 3.985 billion euros for the new Wendlingen-Ulm section.
-1.563 billion euros 0.931 billion euros 0.292 billion euros 0.227 billion euros 0.100 billion euros right in the heart of the construction site.
+BILLION EUROS OF FINANCING FOR THE ENTIRE STUTTGART-ULM RAIL PROJECT This comprises 11.453 billion euros for Stuttgart 21 and 3.985 billion euros for the Wendlingen-Ulm high-speed section.
+1.563 billion euros 0.931 billion euros 0.292 billion euros 0.227 billion euros 0.100 billion euros

-NEW WENDLINGEN-ULM SECTION The total financing amounts to 3.985 billion euros (figure correct as of July 2020).
-INFORMATION 32 the InfoTurmStuttgart is located

-Visit the InfoTurmStuttgart (ITS) on platform 16 at Stuttgart Main Station.
+WENDLINGEN-ULM HIGH-SPEED SECTION The total financing amounts to 3.985 billion euros (figure correct as of July 2020).
+INFORMATION 32 EXPERIENCE THE FUTURE IN THE INFOTURMSTUTTGART Visit the InfoTurmStuttgart (ITS) at platform 16 of Stuttgart Main Station.
 Our multimedia and interactive exhibition brings the Stuttgart-Ulm Rail Project and the related future developments to life.
 It is spread across four floors and provides a fantastic view across the construction site.
-You couldn't get any closer to the action:

-- → Digital content provided via monitors, iPads and augmented reality - \mapsto Haptic models - \mapsto Specially developed games and digital applications for children - \rightarrow All the exhibition content is also available in English - \mapsto Fully accessible thanks to lift access, tactile wall strips, QR codes, touchable exhibits, audible room descriptions available through a Bluetooth transmitter, plain language GUIDED TOURS Our construction site and exhibition tours are led by expert guides and provide fascinating insights and interesting background information on the Stuttgart-Ulm Rail Project.
+You couldn't get any closer to the action: the InfoTurmStuttgart is located right in the heart of the construction site.
+AN EXHIBITION FOR EVERYONE - → Digital content provided via monitors, iPads and augmented reality - \mapsto Haptic models - \mapsto Specially developed games and digital applications for children - \rightarrow All the exhibition content is also available in English - \mapsto Fully accessible thanks to lift access, tactile wall strips, QR codes, touchable exhibits, audible room descriptions available through a Bluetooth transmitter, plain language GUIDED TOURS Our construction site and exhibition tours are led by expert guides and provide fascinating insights and interesting background information on the Stuttgart-Ulm Rail Project.
 CONFERENCES From customer meetings and conferences to private discussions, our ITS conference room can be booked for a wide range of occasions.
 It offers a unique central location in a venue dedicated to topics concerning the future.
 EVENTS With our construction site open days, exciting partnerships, activities and events in the ITS and online, we offer ways for people of all ages to discover what's happening on the construction site.

-Digital and

 FIND OUT MORE ONLINE

 KEEP UP TO DATE WITH OUR SOCIAL MEDIA CHANNELS @INFOTURMSTUTTGART

+$\bigcirc \mathbf{0}$

 ITS-PROJEKT.DE/EN

 The project website provides a wide range of information on Stuttgart 21 and the new Wendlingen-Ulm section, including photos, films, 360-degree tours and webcams of the construction sites as well as detailed maps, original plans and much more.

 BAHNPROJEKT-STUTTGART-ULM.DE

-PROJECT ΠS